IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 ### Component Sizing

 > [!Note]
-> Artboards in Sketch do not have fixed height or fixed width settings so this section on Component Sizing only applies to a Component within a Group that the user selects for code generation.
+> Artboards in Sketch do not have fixed height or fixed width settings so this section on Component Sizing only applies to a component within a Group that the user selects for Code Generation.

-When a Group is selected for component code generation and the Components inside have a fixed height and or a fixed width, those fixed size values will be added to the generated component CSS.
+When a Group is selected for component Code Generation and the components inside have a fixed height and or a fixed width, those fixed size values will be added to the generated component CSS.
 Normally the parent of Angular components is responsible for their sizing or resizing at runtime.
 However, there are design scenarios where the designer wants the component to be a fixed size element when added to the Angular application.
-Code generation supports this design scenario.
+Code Generation supports this design scenario.

 ## Layouts

 Sketch arranges artboards of projects through absolute positioning, using properties such as Top, Left, Width and Height.
 Often these designs have to represent fluid and responsive applications.
 Most web applications built from such designs use modern paradigms such as flex and grid display containers.
-The job of the Code generation is to get as close as possible to the application, a developer will build from a given design.
+The job of the Code Generation is to get as close as possible to the application, a developer will build from a given design.
 The Code Generation applies a set of heuristics to produce fluid design from the absolute/static one in Sketch.

-Code generation reads Sketch files and uses the layout properties defined by native Sketch schema.
-Please, note that 3rd party Sketch plugins used to create or maintain the drawing layout typically have their own set of properties that the code generator is not aware of and these would not be used when creating the HTML and CSS.
+Code Generator reads Sketch files and uses the layout properties defined by native Sketch schema.
+Please, note that 3rd party Sketch plugins, used to create or maintain the drawing layout typically have their own set of properties.
+The Code Generator is not aware of these properties and would not be used when creating the HTML and CSS.

-Code generation respects and uses Sketch groups when creating the layout.
-Code generation renders HTML and CSS that uses [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+Code Generator respects and uses Sketch groups when creating the layout.
+Code Generator renders HTML and CSS that uses [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 Flexbox lays out elements in either columns or rows.

 Sketch container elements such as groups or artboards are rendered as divs with flex CSS applied to them.

 ### How it works
 The idea behind building a responsive layout is to combine the components into groups.
 This creates a structure that is closer to what the developer expects.
 These groups use Flexbox rules and are made of either rows or columns thus the layout is represented by a hierarchy of rows and columns containing all elements based on their positions relative to each other and their respective Sketch groups.

-The algorithm starts by creating a row for the first component and stores in it the components considered part of that row (positioned on the same X-axis as the row).
-Once it exhausts the components in the artboard and creates all the rows for them, it uses the same principle, but for columns for each of these rows.
+The algorithm starts by creating a row for the first component and stores in that row all the components positioned on the same X-axis.
+Once all the components on the artboard are orginized in rows, then the same principle is used, to arrange them in columns.
 Components become part of the same column if they are positioned on the same Y-axis.
 The process alternates between rows and columns until no further grouping is needed.

 <img class="responsive-img" src="../images/layout_codegen_structure.png" />

 The fluid layout is in a tree structure.
-The branches and the root are rows and columns and the leaves are components.
+The branches and the root are rows and columns, the leaves are components.

 ## Heuristics and rules
-In order to be properly transform the elements in HTML, the Code generator applies heuristics and rules to produce responsive web design from statically positioned elements.
+In order to transform the elements in HTML properly, the Code Generator applies heuristics and rules to produce responsive web design from statically positioned elements.

 <img class="responsive-img" src="../images/layout_codegen_responsive.gif" />